How Yesterday’s Masterpieces Inform Today’s Homes: Creating Dream Decors with Whole Home Antique Rug Displays

-Founded in 1980 in Northern California, Claremont Rug Company has become the largest private repository of art-level, investment quality 19th century Oriental carpets in the world.
-When the Gallery opened, only a handful of collectors recognized the irreplaceable artistry, symbology and unfathomable level of craftsmanship of the finest rugs from the 1800s.
+When Jan David and Christine Hunt Winitz founded Claremont Rug Company in 1980, only a handful of collectors recognized the irreplaceable artistry, symbology and unfathomable level of craftsmanship of the finest rugs from the 1800s.
 Claremont’s offerings transcended the general consensus that antique rugs, handsome as they might be, were in the final analysis, “luxurious home furnishings to walk on.”

 Observed The Wall Street Journal, “Some of the most coveted masterpieces are now the ones on the floor.”